 The Division of Student Engagement has a detailed plan to ensure the physical needs of quarantined students are met while also protecting the health of the remainder of the campus population.

-If an employee shows symptoms as indicated in the assessment, they should contact the supervisor and do not report for work.
-Supervisors will assist in tracking presumed and confirmed positive cases of COVID-19 in our UAM community.
+If an employee shows symptoms as indicated in the assessment, they should contact the supervisor and complete the COVID-19 reporting form.
+This form helps track presumed and confirmed positive cases of COVID-19 in the UAM community to assist in preventing outbreaks.

-are adapted to a hybrid model which involves both in-person and online instructional
+a hybrid model which involves both in-person and online instructional time.

 Throughout the semester, on a case-by-cases basis, classes of a certain size may shift into online or hybrid models in which students alternate in-classroom and online access to their course materials.
-This decision will be made based on class enrollment and room size.
+This decision will be made based on the number of positive COVID-19 cases, class enrollment and room size.
 Students may reach out to each of their instructors for more details about each course.

 needs related to COVID-19 (students at a higher risk, students wishing to observe